G-structure/rat_attack/planner/main_prompt.md

 	•	All-tests pass gate (you run to evaluate a step): pnpm vitest --run && cargo test

-If commands differ in your repo, adjust once in planner/progress.md “Commands” section and then reuse consistently.
+If commands differ in your repo, append a new `§ COMMANDS` block to planner/progress.md and reuse it consistently.

 ⸻